Over 2 billion people on earth don't have

 Jessica Lin, along with co-inventors, Hemali Thakker, Julia Silverman and Jessica Matthews invented the sOccket, an award winning innovation that uses a soccer ball to harness and store electrical energy when kicked.

-Multiple award winning inventor Emily Cummins created an inexpensive, simple, natural biological cooler that refrigerates perishable foods and medicine.
+Multiple award winning inventor Emily Cummins created an inexpensive, simple, organic refrigerator that refrigerates perishable foods and medicine.

 They spent four years developing their award winning GravityLight™, which is a light that requires no electricity, no batteries or solar dependency to operate.
 Instead it uses the force of gravity to create light.